 History

-The castle of Alt Dahlen, belonging to the Riga bishopric, along with the nearby Holme stronghold was the protection point of the city of Riga from the land side and it additionally controlled the navigation on the nearby river.
+The castle of Alt Dahlen, belonging to the Riga bishopric, along with the nearby Holme stronghold was the protection point of the city of Riga from the land side and it additionally controlled the navigation on the Daugava river.
 Initially, these areas were given to the knight Johannes de Dolen, however, it was soon realized the strategic importance of this place and already in 1226 Dahlen passed under the management of the Riga cathedral chapter.
 During the first major dispute between the Teutonic Knights and Riga, in the second half of the 13th century, the order troops completely destroyed the castle of Alt Dahlen, as well as the nearby Holme.
 The castle has never been rebuilt, although the archbishopric has made efforts to regain the lost possessions.
-They ended with success in 1318, when, on the order of Pope John XXII, the Order turned the chapter some of the stolen goods.
-Although Alt Dahlen remained in ruin, on the opposite, southern side of the island, a new castle Neu Dahlen was erected, mentioned in sources for the first time in 1359.
+It ended with success in 1318, when on the order of Pope John XXII, the Teutonic Knights returned the chapter some of the stolen goods.
+Alt Dahlen remained in ruin, but on the opposite, southern side of the island, a new castle Neu Dahlen was erected, recorded in documents for the first time in 1359.

 Architecture